 This study discovers two contrary reactions (level 1) about the effectiveness of online coaching.
 While mentees thought OC was effective, the majority of the mentors thought it was not effective.
 It might be because the mentors have a huge expectation of what the program could do, but the achievement of the mentees is not as good as expected by the mentors.
 However, the mentors did not know the significant change experienced by the mentees.
 From the interview with the mentees, they thought they achieved something better than the scholarship itself, which is the confidence that they can do so much better after knowing their potential.
 They also learn how to utilise their potential, and these all were taught throughout the coaching program.
 An interesting finding, the mentees are confident that the program was valuable and relevant for them, and they fully engaged throughout the process.
-In contrast, some of the mentors have with their mentees.
+In contrast, some of the mentors felt that their mentees had low engagement.
+The different reactions may be caused by the lack of connection the mentors have with their mentees.
 As Song, Kim and Luo (2015) explained, improving the positive relationship between student and the facilitator can enhance the effectiveness of the online learning process.
 The facilitator needs to communicate more with the students and personalise the teaching method to each individual.
 It is crucial to create a high engagement because it will improve the learning outcomes (Ellahi 2018, p.
 65; Baranik, Wright & Reburn, 2017) and collaboration among coachees (Prestridge, 2019; Romero, 2015).